halship/rust-ansi-control/README.md

 # rust-ansi-control
-rust-ansi-control is the library controlling cursor and screen in terminal.
+This is a library for controlling cursor and screen on ANSI terminals.

 ## Example